- The 8 Reasons Your Google My Business Listing Isn’t Ranking In The 3 Pack

 How To Address: Start Building Your Brand

 Luckily, this is one of the easiest factors to fix when it comes to getting in the 3 Pack.
 Start by building your brand visibility and trust across the web.
 If you don’t have a website, get one and get it optimized for your local terms.
-And make it mobile friendly while you’re at it!
-Next, you’ll want to work on creating citation and directory accounts so that searchers can find your business across multiple platforms on the web.
+And make it mobile-friendly while you’re at it!
+Next, you’ll want to work on creating citations and directory accounts so that searchers can find your business across multiple platforms on the web.
 Create social accounts like Facebook and YouTube that give you a platform to connect and interact with your audience.
 Invest in a citation tracking or citation building service that helps you to create and manage your citations across the top, key platforms.
 All of these branded accounts and citations are termed documents by the local algorithm and the number of your indexed documents that Google can assign to your entity is still one of the ranking factors used in GMB and maps ranking.

 For newer businesses or those with anything interesting to share, consider a press release.
 Press syndication can help to get the word out about your business or services, and can even help you to get featured in Google News.
 All of these things can build up your brand visibility and trust with Google, and increase your brand documents and prominence score which will help you rank higher in relevant search queries.

 Challenge #6: Same Phone Number Used

 If your company has more than 3 locations (and more than 3 GMB listings), you need to understand the specific criteria that these listings need to meet in order to avoid possible filtering and penalties.
 Obviously, having duplicated information across multiple listings isn’t a good thing.
 Having the same phone number listed for more than one location of a business is not only going to make sure that one location misses a ton of business calls, but might raise some red flags with Google as well.
 This goes along with having a virtual office address on your listing instead of having a physical location in your target city: Google is going to most likely see your listing as spam and have it removed.